An animal adoption makes a unique and alternative gift.

 Life span Up to 26 years

-These animals are found along the coasts of Chile and Peru in South America, and close to the Humboldt Current, which is a cold nutrient-rich stretch of water from the Antarctic.
+These penguins are found along the coasts of Peru and Chile, close to the Humboldt current, which is a cold ocean current containing lots of nutrients and sustaining lots of fish.

-When swimming, penguins move their wings in the same motion as flying birds; they will also use their tail and webbed feet to help change direction quickly.
+When swimming, penguins move their wings in the same way as flying birds.